Join Wisconsin’s Foster Families — Make a Difference Today

 Wisconsin Foster Kids Have a Different Starting Point

-Children in care with CCR have experienced early trauma, neglect, or abuse.
+Children in care with CCR have experienced early trauma, severe neglect, and/or abuse.
 They haven't had consistent, attuned caregiving that builds a child’s sense of safety, trust, and self-worth.

 That’s not immaturity.
 That's not a kid being difficult.
 That’s survival.